-This article reports on a graduate STEM Communication Fellows program developed at New Mexico Tech.
-While based loosely on "writing fellows" programs implemented at the undergraduate-level, this graduate-level program creates opportunities to develop organic, student-run programs catering to the writing activities most suitable for students' disciplines and to develop more community among graduate students both in our writing center and in students' home departments.
-Most significantly, this article is co-authored with two graduate STEM Communication Fellows, one from Geology and one from Mechanical Engineering.
-Thus, we discuss the goals and logistics of our program design and foreground the students' own voices, allowing them to use their own words to provide their perspectives and describe successes and setbacks as they worked with peers to develop a community of writing their home departments.
+This chapter reports on the development of a graduate STEM Communication Fellows program developed at New Mexico Tech.
+While based loosely on "writing fellows" programs implemented at the undergraduate level, this graduate-level program creates opportunities to develop organic, student-run programs catering to the writing activities most suitable for students' disciplines and to develop more community among graduate students both in our Writing Center and in students' home departments.
+Most significantly, this chapter is co-authored with two of the original graduate STEM Communication Fellows, one from Geology and one from Mechanical Engineering.
+Thus, we discuss the goals and logistics of our program design and foreground the students' own voices, allowing them to use their own words to provide their perspectives and describe successes and setbacks as they worked with peers to develop a community of writing in their home departments.

-The article begins with a discussion of the program goals and institutional setting.
+The chapter begins with a discussion of the program goals and institutional setting.
 We then include narratives written by the STEM Communication Fellows describing their work creating department-specific initiatives and navigating the intricacies of their home departments' cultures.
-We conclude with general program assessment data and recommendations for program design, which includes a call to rethink what "community" might mean for graduate students.
+We conclude with general program assessment data and recommendations for program design, which includes a call to rethink what "community" might mean for graduate students, and an update on the evolution of the program since the pilot project.
 Our goal is to challenge the field to address a demonstrated need by considering a wider range of program designs better suited for graduate students and to provide other WAC/WID researchers and administrators with ideas for implementing similar programs suitable for their own contexts.